bakx/ServerProtection/Readme.md

 **Windows Only:** Connects to the Event Log of Windows server (requires Administrative permissions) and fires an AccessAttempt and BlockEvent event when it detects that a visitor requests specific paths through the web server.

+#### **Plugins.Honeypot**
+Sets up a TCP listener on configured ports and fires an AccessAttempt and BlockEvent event when it detects that a visitor attempted a connection on that port.

 ### **Reporting**
 #### **Plugins.AbuseIP**
 Reports the hacking attempt to www.abuseipdb.com